 Regarding Moderation and Ratings & Reviews, be aware of the following:

-You can configure Conversations to alert a consumer when he or she enters profanity in a submission form.
+You can configure Ratings & Reviews to alert a consumer when they enter profanity in a submission form.
 Refer to Enable profanity moderation for details.

 If a review is rejected by a moderator, the contributor receives an email notification but the message lacks an explanation by default.
 You can configure review resubmission to include moderators’ reasons in the email message to the consumer.